jthlim/jeff-phrasing/README.md

 This dictionary takes inspiration from Jade and Aerick's phrasing systems, and is currently a work in progress.
 Expect changes in future versions.

+This dictionary also supports full reverse lookup, so you can see how to stroke phrases in Plover's suggestions window.

 # System